 Education: Auburn University

 First job: Corporate-banking trainee at Wachovia

 Favorite books: The Last Lion, William Manchester’s three-volume biography of Winston Churchill

-Neal Aronson is founder and managing partner of Roark Capital Group, an Atlanta-based private equity firm that focuses on consumer and business service companies, with a specialization in franchised and multiunit business models in the restaurant, retail, consumer, and business services sectors.
-Affiliates of Roark have made investments in 65 franchise/multiunit brands that have generated approximately $32 billion in system revenues from 32,000 locations in 50 U.S. states and 81 countries.
+Neal Aronson is founder and managing partner of Roark Capital Group, an Atlanta-based private equity firm that focuses on consumer and business service companies, with a specialization in franchised and multiunit business models in the restaurant, specialty retail, consumer and business services, and health, wellness, and beauty sectors.
+Affiliates of Roark have acquired 98 franchise/multi-location brands which generate approximately $61 billion in system revenues from 66,000 locations in 50 states and 89 countries.
 Prior to founding Roark, Aronson was cofounder and chief financial officer of U.S. Franchise Systems.
-Previously he was a principal of Odyssey Partners, a principal and general partner at Acadia Partners (now Oak Hill Partners), and subsequently a managing director of a successor company, Rosecliff.
+Previously, he was a principal of Odyssey Partners, a principal and general partner at Acadia Partners (now Oak Hill Partners), and subsequently a managing director of a successor company, Rosecliff.
 He began his career in the corporate finance department at Drexel Burnham Lambert.

 Education: Lehigh University

 Robert Balentine is chairman of Balentine, bringing more than 35 years of experience advising clients on matters related to their wealth and legacy.
 The Atlanta native has built, bought, and sold businesses and counseled many entrepreneurial clients on business and wealth management.
 In 2013, Balentine was the inaugural recipient of the Metro Atlanta Chamber of Commerce’s Business Person of the Year Lifetime Achievement Award, and both Barron’s and Forbes have named him one of the country’s top wealth advisers.